 Cleopatra has long been a canvas for Western fantasies—from ancient Roman poets to Renaissance ideals, nineteenth-century Egyptomania, and contemporary Hollywood productions.
 Limited original sources contribute to our skewed image of her, shaped by biased lenses such as Plutarch, Shakespeare, and Elizabeth Taylor.
 Few of the written sources and images produced in her lifetime were passed down to us and essentially, our image of her mainly comes from the all-too-biased lenses of Plutarch, Shakespeare, and Elizabeth Taylor.
 Each era begets its distinct image of Cleopatra that fits into new narratives reflecting cultural, social, and political aspirations of the time.

-The project centers on taking the figure of Cleopatra as a metaphor for this practice and looks at how, as a historical figure, her image has been defaced and “re- faced” in Western collective imaginary; defaced, like Hatshepsut when her real face was gradually erased from history, and then refaced, when this historical figure was transformed into a fictional character adopting specific physical features dictated by the Western world to introduce to the mass the fictional image that they’d expected at a given time.
+“Si le nez de Cléopatre...” delves into the ongoing process of rewriting and "correction" in history, exploring the underlying forces at play.
+It looks at how her historical image has been defaced and "refaced" in Western collective imagination; defaced, like Hatshepsut when her real face was gradually erased from history, and then refaced, when this historical figure was transformed into a fictional character adopting specific physical features dictated by the Western world to introduce to the mass the fictional image that they’d expected at a given time.

-"Si le nez de Cléopâtre..." was created with the support of the French Institute of Egypt
+"Si le nez de Cléopâtre..." was created with the support of the French Institute of Egypt.